-Edward H. Cooper joined the Law School faculty in 1972 and was named the Thomas M. Cooley Professor of Law in 1988.
-He is the coauthor with the late C.A.
+Professor Edward H. Cooper joined the Law School faculty in 1972 and was named the Thomas M. Cooley Professor of Law in 1988.
+He is coauthor with the late C.A.
 Wright and A.R.
-Miller of the original, second, and new third editions of Federal Practice & Procedure: Jurisdiction, a leading multivolume treatise on federal jurisdiction and procedure, and his articles have contributed to legal scholarship for more than 40 years.
-From 1991 to 1992, Prof. Cooper served as a member of the U.S. Judicial Conference Civil Rules Advisory Committee.
+Miller of the original, second, and third editions of Federal Practice and Procedure: Jurisdiction, a leading multi-volume treatise on federal jurisdiction and procedure, and his articles have contributed to legal scholarship for more than 40 years.
+From 1991 to 1992, Professor Cooper served as a member of the U.S. Judicial Conference Civil Rules Advisory Committee.
 He has served as reporter for the committee since 1992.
-In addition, he has been a member of the Council of the American Law Institute since 1988 and has served as adviser on several of its projects.
-Prof. Cooper graduated from Dartmouth College with an AB and earned his LLB at Harvard Law School.
+In addition, he has been a member of the Council of the American Law Institute since 1988, became an emeritus member in 2013, and has served as an adviser on several of its projects.
+Professor Cooper graduated from Dartmouth College with an AB and earned his LLB at Harvard Law School.
 He served as a law clerk to the Hon.
 Clifford O'Sullivan, U.S. Court of Appeals for the Sixth Circuit, and then practiced in Detroit.
-Prof. Cooper was an associate professor at the University of Minnesota Law School for five years before joining the Law School faculty.
+Professor Cooper was an associate professor at the University of Minnesota Law School for five years before joining the Law School faculty.